 I have taken tens of thousands of swings with all 3 types of wood.
 Now I have been using these birch bats for a few years and I really like them.

 I feel like my birch bats get harder after every use.
 I personally break a lot less birch bats.
 Not sure why but I would usually average about 12 maples a year where now I break 3-5 birch a year.
 Most of my breaks are off the end and that is where I feel birch bats are more durable than maple or ash.

-SPECIAL NOTE – Currently I’m using B45 in many pro games.
-Unlike some of the bigger companies, they make a pro quality birch wood bats for all their customers, whether or not they are actually a professional baseball player.
+SPECIAL NOTE – For the last 7 years of my pro career, before retiring in 2017, I used B45 birch bats.
+And I happily recommend them because, unlike some of the bigger companies, they make a pro quality birch wood bats for ALL their customers, whether or not they are actually a professional baseball player.

 If you’re not sure which one is right for you, check out our pro review of the best wood bats.